C4dynamics/C4dynamics/README.md

 Welcome to C4dynamics - a framework for algorithm engineers who work with physical and dynamical systems.

+For Architecture & Roadmap, see the Wiki page.

 This framework is designed to help algorithm engineers quickly and efficiently implement and test new algorithms.

 It includes a variety of tools and features to streamline the development process, including: